 - providing guidance on cyclist priority at junctions; drivers are advised to give priority to cyclists at junctions when travelling straight ahead

-Some of the suggested changes are quite controversial however; for instance, do you think that cyclists should be allowed to turn right from the left-hand lane of a roundabout?
+Some of the suggested changes are quite controversial however.
+For instance, do you think that cyclists should be allowed to turn right from the left-hand lane of a roundabout?
 If you are a cyclist would you actually consider doing this?
+I certainly wouldn’t fancy trying it!

 With regard to pedestrians, the code says that drivers should give way to those who are already crossing a road before we turn into it.
 However, the new proposals suggest that drivers actually stop and wait for people who want to cross.
 This is a suggestion which could lead to even worse traffic congestion than we see at present.
 It will almost certainly also lead to an increase in rear end shunts!

 If you wish, you can give your own opinion on the proposed changes to the Highway Code.
-Click here if you wish to read the documents or to add your comments.
+Click here if you wish to read the documents.

-Click here to buy the current version of the Highway Code (includes Theory Test practise questions).
+Click here to buy the current version of the Highway Code (includes the new Highway Code Rules plus Theory Test practise questions).